Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: EXPERIMENTAL

-The linear optical response function of a detwinned YBa$_2$Cu$_3$O$_{6.95}$ crystal, shown in Fig.~\ref{Band}b, was measured in the near-infrared to ultraviolet range with a spectroscopic ellipsometer in rotating compensator configuration.
-The measurements were performed in three different geometries for which the plane of incidence was directed along either the $a$, $b$, or $c$ axis of the detwinned crystal.
-The obtained spectra were corrected for anisotropy effects using the standard Woollam software to obtain the $a$-, $b$- and $c$-axis components of the optical conductivity.
+The linear optical response function of a detwinned YBa$_2$Cu$_3$O$_{6.95}$ crystal, shown in Fig.~\ref{Band}b, was measured in the NIR to NUV range with a spectroscopic ellipsometer in rotating compensator configuration.
+The measurements were performed in three different geometries for which the plane of incidence was directed along either the a, b, or c axis of the detwinned crystal.
+The obtained spectra were corrected for anisotropy effects using the standard Woollam software to obtain the a-, b- and c-axis components of the optical conductivity.